-10 Facts about Penguins for World Penguin Day
+10 Facts for World Penguin Day

 1. Size Isn’t Everything

-2. Penguins Huddle To Keep Warm
+2. They Huddle To Keep Warm

-Penguins stay warm by surrounding themselves, known as huddling.
+These beautiful creatures stay warm by surrounding themselves, known as huddling.
 This way, they don’t have to absorb all of the cold air all by themselves.
 They take turns standing tall.

 3. Down Feathers

-4. Penguins are Devoted Parents
+4. They are Devoted Parents

-Penguin couple stays together to raise their young ones; the fathers are very involved in the process from laying and hatching of the eggs to prepping the chicks.
+Couples stay together to raise their young ones; the fathers are very involved in the process from laying and hatching of the eggs to prepping the chicks.

-5. Penguins are Great Swimmers
+5. They are Great Swimmers

-6. Penguins Don’t just Live in Antartica
+6. They Don’t Just Live in Antarctica

-7. Penguins Use Sign Language
+7. They Use Sign Language

 For example, African penguins communicate feelings such as hunger, anger, and loneliness through six different and distinctive vocal calls.
 According to scientists who have observed the African penguins’ behavior in captivity.